 4. Apply 'Group By' in charts:

-On the analysis page, choose the newly custom property from the 'Group By'-dropdown menu.
+On the Analysis page, select the newly created property from the 'Group By' dropdown in the Chart settings panel.

 The custom text values will replace Run IDs in charts and chart legends, making it easier to identify and compare runs during analysis.